galexcode/Triumph/README.md

 Installation
 ------------

-	First you need to ensure you have the glfw library installed
+First you need to ensure you have the [glfw](http://www.glfw.org) library installed.

+For linux systems, run:

+	make x11

-	There is a Visual Studio 2010 project as well as an xcode project already set up.
-Linux coming soon.s
+For Windows and Mac OS X, there is a Visual Studio 2010 and an XCode 4 project ready to go.